Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

     <p class="itinerary-story__kicker">Tennessee &middot; Designed for Living</p>
     <h2>Inside Tennessee&rsquo;s prosthetics network.</h2>
 <p class="itinerary-story__dek">
-      In the United States, the Nashville&ndash;Chattanooga corridor is unique in its high concentration of prosthetic infrastructure.
-Within only a few hours' drive, the region hosts clinical practices, a nationwide central fabrication lab, several adaptive lifestyle and community groups, and a long-established component manufacturer.
-This concentration makes Tennessee an unusually useful place to trace how decisions move from clinical design and fabrication through fitting and everyday use.
+      The Nashville&ndash;Chattanooga corridor in Tennessee is unique in its high concentration of prosthetic infrastructure.
+Within only a few hours' drive, the region hosts many clinics, a central fabrication facility, several adaptive lifestyle organizations, and a leading global manufacturer of prosthetics.
+This concentration makes Tennessee a useful setting to trace how decisions made in clinics and manufacturing facilities shape the final device, and ultimately the experience of the person who uses it.
   </p>

     <nav class="itinerary-story__index itinerary-story__visit-index" aria-label="Tennessee organizations">